10 Ways to Create a Positive Learning Classroom Environment with Children

 6. Marbles in the jar

-This is a simple and effective positive reinforcement strategy for the whole class.
-Draw a large jar, invite the children to decorate it, and stick it on the wall near the class rules (see point 8 below).
-Invite the children to help make small coloured circles and place these next to the jar, ready for use.
-You could also use other shapes/ideas, for example, animals, stickers… and use the activity to build vocabulary.
+This is a simple and effective whole-class positive reinforcement idea.
+Draw a large jar, let the children decorate it, and stick it on the wall.
+Make small coloured circles (“marbles”) and place them next to the jar.

 7. Ensure all children have a turn